Common Law Marriage States

 Here, you will find lists of states which fully recognize common law marriage, states with limited common law marriage, and definitions of common law marriage in each state.

-States With Common Law Marriage
+States With Full or Limited Recognition of Common Law Marriage

 - Alabama (if created before Jan.
 1, 2017)